China Hits Back On Trade Dispute, Slapping Tariffs On 128 U.S. Products

 The differences between the two countries should be resolved through dialogue and negotiation, the statement added.

-The salvo from China follows the U.S. imposition of tariffs of 25 percent on steel and 10 percent on aluminum that were initially applied to several trading partners.
-However, the European Union, Argentina, Australia, Brazil, Canada, Mexico and South Korea have all since been temporarily exempted, while the White House has threatened further tariffs on China.
+The salvo from China follows the U.S. putting 25 percent tariffs on steel and 10 percent on aluminum — measures the administration initially said would apply more broadly.
+But the European Union, Argentina, Australia, Brazil, Canada, Mexico and South Korea have all since been temporarily exempted, while the White House has threatened further tariffs on China.

 Last month, President Trump set in motion a further $60 billion in tariffs on Chinese imports to punish Beijing over the "theft" of intellectual property.